-Flipboard supports all kinds of devices – from android to iOS to Pcs.
+Flipboard supports all kinds of devices – from Android to iOS to PCs.
 It allows you to create a mini-magazine for your favorite stories, blogs and websites.

-With content curation, you and your small team of marketers don’t always have to generate content ideas from scratch.
+With content curation, you and your small team of marketers don’t always have to generate content pieces from scratch.
 It takes the pressure off and allows you to uncover potential in your existing content.

 When done right, content curation can increase your readership reach as you influence your audience with a never-ending flow of valuable content.

-However you need a well-considered strategy and the right content curation tool to streamline the process for you.
+However, you need a well-considered strategy and the right content curation tool to streamline the process for you.

 We hope you’ve found this guide valuable in helping you get started with your content curation journey.

 Content curation is the process of finding, organizing, and sharing the best and most relevant evergreen content on a specific topic with your audience.
 A content curator acts as a guide to collecting content and presenting it in a meaningful way to their audience.

 How do I become a successful content curator?

 To become a successful content curator, you need to have a deep understanding of your audience’s interests and needs.
 You should be able to find content that’s relevant to your audience and present it in a way that adds value.
 Consistency, organization, and engagement with your audience are also key factors in being a successful content curator.